Actor: 17th to 19th centuries

-Following the Renaissance, the art of theatre spread across Europe also outside of the countries the previously enjoyed Italian or English style theatre.
+Following the Renaissance, the art of theatre spread across Europe also outside of the countries that previously enjoyed Italian or English style theatre.
 Theatre started to develop independently also in the rest of Europe, that experienced its first native professional actors and theatres in the 17th and 18th centuries.

 This also created new attitudes to the issue of women performing on stage, since every country now formed their own opinions in the issue.
 The outcome was that women actors started to appear one by one in each country; sometimes after a law reform explicitly allowing them to act, and sometimes simply as a matter of slow informal development, when individual theater managers started to employ women.
 This appeared in different times in different countries.
 In some countries that had native actors, like the Holy Roman Empire and The Netherlands, this happened earlier.
 In some countries, like the Nordic countries, Poland and Russia, this happened later, simply because they did not have a native theater with native actors until relatively late in time.

 In Germany and the Netherlands, women started to perform in the native travelling theatre companies in the mid-17th century.
 The first actresses were normally the wives and daughters of the theater managers, and their presence were accepted since they performed in a family company under supervision of a father or husband.
 Initially they were not allowed to perform in the permanent city theatres, but soon they made their debut there as well.
 On April 19, 1655, Ariana Nozeman made her debut at the stage of the Schouwberg of Van Kampen in Amsterdam in a play by Jan Jacobsz.
 Schipper which bore her name 'Onvergelijkelijke Ariana' ('Incomparable Ariana'), and thus became the first woman to play a leading role in a public play in The Dutch Republic.

 The debut of women on stage in Germany appear to have taken place the same year.
 In September 1655, "female players" are noted to have been performed in Frankfurt for the first time.
 Under Magister Velthen and his father-in-law Carl Andreas Paulsen, the first actresses were employed in Germany.
 Velthens wife Catharina Elisabeth Velten acted with her mother and sister on stage in first in her father's and then in her husband's theater, the Hochdeutsche Hofcomödianten, and after her husband's death, she managed his theater and continued his policy of employing women.